nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 2 hertz.

 ## Challenges
-To allow users to benchmark the performance of their method against the community, we will host a single leaderboard all-year round.
+To allow users to benchmark the performance of their method against the community, we will host a single leaderboard all year round.
-Additionally, we organize a number of challenges at leading Computer Vision and Machine Learning conference workshops.
+Additionally, we intend to organize a number of challenges at leading Computer Vision and Machine Learning conference workshops.
 Users that submit their results during the challenge period are eligible for awards.
+These awards may be different for each challenge.
 Any user that cannot attend the workshop (direct or via a representative) will be excluded from the challenge, but will still be listed on the leaderboard.

 ### Workshop on Benchmarking Progress in Autonomous Driving, ICRA 2020
 The first nuScenes prediction challenge will be held at [ICRA 2020](https://www.icra2020.org/).
-The submission period will open in early march and continue until May 28th, 2020.
+The submission period will open in early March and continue until May 28th, 2020.
 Results and winners will be announced at the [Workshop on Benchmarking Progress in Autonomous Driving](http://montrealrobotics.ca/driving-benchmarks/).
 Note that the evaluation server can still be used to benchmark your results after the challenge period.